Helping people with chronic illness find meaning and joy in life again.

 I’ve helped people with chronic illness learn to cope with the challenges they face as they go through life managing their symptoms.
 With the new skills they learn in therapy, their mood improves and they start to find pleasure in life again.

-My name is Dr. Ginny Kington and I am a therapist and fellow spoonie (if you are not familiar with this term, click here ), who is here to help.
+My name is Dr. Ginny Kington and I am a therapist and fellow spoonie who is here to help.
 I have been struggling with chronic migraines and neck pain since 2016.
 I can relate to the struggles that come along with having a chronic illness while also trying to manage being a mother, partner, and business owner.
 I also understand the frustration of trying to navigate the medical system which can be invalidating and discouraging.
 The good part is that I know therapy works to help cope with all of this.

 How Chronic Illness Therapy Works

 Therapy for chronic illness consists of 50-minute long, one-on-one sessions that help you work through your concerns.
 In addition to listening, I will ask questions, guide you toward solutions, and motivate you with ideas.
-I play an active role in therapy and won’t just sit there and stare at you the whole time.
+I play an active role in therapy and won’t just sit there and stare at you the whole time, waiting for you to talk.
 I use techniques from multiple psychological theories, including pain psychology.
 Here’s how it will work step-by-step: